Rumination syndrome is a condition where people constantly regurgitate and either vomit or re-swallow their food or drink soon after eating.

 - To have rumination have much less of an impact on the patient's daily functioning and quality of life.

 Impact on Quality of Life

-While RS itself is not life-threatening, the problems that develop around the rumination are quite debilitating.
+While rumination syndrome itself is not life-threatening, the problems that develop around the rumination are quite debilitating.
 Some of these problems include:

-- Poor school attendance (35% of the patients we have seen have switched to home schooling or home-bound instruction due to their problems with RS)
+- Poor school attendance (35% of the patients we have seen have switched to home schooling or home-bound instruction due to their problems with rumination syndrome)

 - No longer participating in sports or athletic activities, resulting in physical deconditioning

 - Emotional struggles with anxiety, depression and stress.

 What Is Rumination Syndrome?
 Rumination syndrome, a functional gastrointestinal disorder (FGID), is a rare condition in which food and drink that has been swallowed but not yet digested is involuntarily regurgitated, or brought back up, shortly after intake.